darkrenaissance/darkfi/bin/tau/README.md

 # Tau

-Tasks management app using peer-to-peer network and raft consensus.
+Encrypted tasks management app using peer-to-peer network and raft consensus.
 multiple users can collaborate by working on the same tasks, and all users will have synced task list.